Ketel Marte Player Props: Diamondbacks vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.47 team ERA that ranks 28th among all league pitching staffs.
+- The Royals have the 29th-ranked team ERA across all MLB pitching staffs (5.47).

-- Keller makes the start for the Royals, his fifth of the season.
-He is 2-2 with a 3.00 ERA and 18 strikeouts in 21 2/3 innings pitched.
+- The Royals will send Singer (1-2) out to make his fifth start of the season.
+He is 1-2 with an 8.14 ERA and 19 strikeouts through 21 2/3 innings pitched.

-- The righty's last appearance came on Tuesday against the Texas Rangers, when he tossed four innings, surrendering three earned runs while allowing three hits.
+- The right-hander's last appearance came on Wednesday against the Texas Rangers, when he tossed five innings, surrendering five earned runs while allowing six hits.

-- The 27-year-old has an ERA of 3.00, with 7.7 strikeouts per nine innings, in four games this season.
-Opponents have a .194 batting average against him.
+- In four games this season, the 26-year-old has an 8.14 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .306 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.